Detecting Periodic Elements in Higher Topological Hochschild Homology

 \section{Multifold Hopf Algebras}

-The homotopy groups of the spectrum $\loday_{T^n}\HF$ will have several Hopf algebra structures coming from the various circlesin $T^n$.
+The homotopy groups $\Loday(T^n)$ will have several Hopf algebra structures coming from the various circles in $T^n$.
 These structures will be interlinked, and in this section we set up an algebraic framework for this interlinked structure.
 Our main goal is to state Proposition \ref{prop:PossIteratedHopfStruc} which is a crucial ingredient in the calculation of the multiplicative structure of $\Loday(T^n)$.
 Throughout this section we will prove statements about the multifold Hopf algebra structure of $\Loday(T^n)$ as an illustration of the definitions and propositions.

-Multifold Hopf algebras have more structure than we show below.
+This exposition of Multifold Hopf algebra leaves several unanswered question.
 In particular, it would be interesting to have a good description of the module of elements that are primitive in all the Hopf algebra structures simultaneously.
 In that regard a generalization of the very special case in Lemma \ref{lemma:dimOfn-primitive} would be welcomed.

 Let $\catCommRings$ be the category of commutative rings.
 In this section we will assume that all our Hopf algebras are connected and commutative.

 First we construct a category of Hopf algebras, and show that it has all small colimits.
 Objects in this category are ordinary Hopf algebras, but we use the morphisms to define a multifold Hopf algebra.